rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 09:43:22.812 [main] INFO GitHubApp -- GitHub user's repositories: [Repository[name=raise4s, visibility=PUBLIC, uri=https://github.com/rcardin/raise4s], Repository[name=sus4s, visibility=PUBLIC, uri=https://github.com/rcardin/sus4s]]
 ```

 As we can see, the `cache` task throws an exception, and the `repository` task completes successfully.
 The computation stops, and the result is the one we expect.

-Now, we can simulate that the `cache` completes successfully, finding the user's repositories in-memory.
-As you might remember, the repositories of the user with `UserId(42L` are put in cache at startup time.
+Now, we can simulate that the `cache` completes successfully, finding the user's repositories in memory.
+As you might remember, the user's repositories with `UserId(42L` are in the cache at startup time.
 Let's change our `main` method to test the new scenario:

 ```java
 public static void main() throws ExecutionException, InterruptedException {